Encinitas events this week (Nov. 16)

 For more Encinitas events and information, visit the city’s newsletter at https://bit.ly/2yTaSYM

-This event along South Coast Highway 101, between D and J Streets, on Nov.
-18 from 9 a.m. to 4 p.m. includes more than 450 booths to visit, plus dozens of unique downtown Encinitas retailers, ideal for holiday shopping.
+The Encinitas Holiday Street Fair, along South Coast Highway 101, between D and J Streets, will be held Sunday, Nov.
+18 from 9 a.m. to 4 p.m.
+The event includes more than 450 booths to visit, plus dozens of unique downtown Encinitas retailers, ideal for holiday shopping.
 Enjoy live music on the Beer Garden Stage and Lumberyard Courtyard Stage, plus dance, music and other entertainment on the Community Stage.
 All kinds of animals are welcome.
 For more information, visit https://bit.ly/2OJUPln.
+The event is presented by Encinitas 101 MainStreet Association.

 LIFE lecture: The FBI and Politics